Botcopy/docs/docs/basics/branding.md

 ```
 // Botcopy Snippet
-// data-rootcontainerid(optional) - specify the id of the container when style is contained
+// data-rootcontainerid(optional) - specify the id of the container where chat window is contained
 <script type="text/javascript"
     id="botcopy-embedder-d7lcfheammjct"
     class="botcopy-embedder-d7lcfheammjct"